LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

 ### Reasonably available

-Another option for declining an FOI request is where the information is reasonably available elsewhere.
+Another option for declining an FoI request is where the information is reasonably available elsewhere.
 Essentially, don't hassle public services when you can easily get the information yourself.

 Many services argued that this applied, and again used identical wording: